Rxmas1lly/HIHI/README.md

 -if I snap at you it's an accident.

 -I'm really  soft or weird when I'm tired, and usually  join pt  when I am I join whenever  I overwork myself  or want a quick break  from work or school <3

+-English isn't my first language I will  have  some mistakes  when I'm typing